Houston Rental Market 2025 Forecast

 Eviction Moratorium: Fully lifted, but rental assistance programs continue for low-income tenants

-Permit Requirements: STRs in Houston may require registration and local lodging tax compliance
+Permit Requirements: STRs in Houston may require registration and compliance with local lodging tax regulations, which are discussed in detail in our guide to regulatory compliance.

 Rent Control: Still prohibited under Texas law